Code-Institute-Submissions/Firstcommit/README.md

  I tested it with Google DevTools and it works well with any Tablet PC, Large Screens but though it works well 80% of mobile devices.

  As a web browser, I tested on Google Chrome, Firefox, Safari and IE (IE6 & IE7 not supported).

  [MIlestone Project](https://usercentricfrontendproject-orion555.c9users.io/index.html)

+ ## BUG

+ There is also a small white area in the each page has a white sub-footer underneath the main footer needs to be fixed.

  ## Credits